 Lastly, free themes can make your site very slow (because there is no incentive for the creator to update theme or make it user friendly) especially as you gain more traffic!

-If you're trying things out for your first month or two, there ton of free themes already installed on WordPress or you can find other free themes online!
+But the great thing about free themes, is that they give you a chance start blogging with a smaller investment.
+If you're trying blogging out and you just want to get started, there ton of free themes already installed on WordPress or you can find other free themes online!

 Paid WordPress Themes